daphne-eu/daphne/doc/DaphneDSLLanguageRef.md

 # DaphneDSL Language Reference

 DaphneDSL is DAPHNE's domain-specific language (DSL).
-DaphneDSL is written in plain text files, typically ending with `.daphne`.
+DaphneDSL is written in plain text files, typically ending with `.daphne` or `.daph`.
 It is a case-sensitive language inspired by ML systems as well as languages and libraries for numerical computation like Julia, Python NumPy, R, and SystemDS DML.